Integrating BlazeMeter API Monitoring with CircleCI

-In this tutorial, we're going to show you how to include Runscope API tests in your CircleCI builds.
-We'll use a small Python script and Trigger URLs, and we'll change the build status based on the results of your Runscope API test runs.
+In this tutorial, we are going to show you how to include BlazeMeter API Monitoring tests in your CircleCI builds.
+We will use a small Python script and Trigger URLs, and we will change the build status based on the results of your test runs.

 - Integrate the Script with CircleCI

-When running this script from the command line you can pass one parameter to it, which is a Runscope Trigger URL.
+When running this script from the command line you can pass one parameter to it, which is an API Monitoring Trigger URL.
 If you want to run a single test, you can find its trigger URL under your environment settings: